 ______________________________________________________________________

-The Albanese government has released the final report from an Independent Review Panel into the AMSA domestic maritime safety National Law (Phase 1).
+The Albanese government released the final report from an Independent Review Panel into the AMSA domestic maritime safety National Law (Phase 1) in October 2023.

 Readers will recall the (Phase 1) Interim Report of this Independent Review Panel was released in August 2022 and recommended removal of the ‘grandfathering provisions’ on vessels and qualifications that had been introduced by Mr Albanese himself as Minister for Transport in 2013 when maritime safety management responsibility was shifted to AMSA under agreement between the Federal government and all State governments.